kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 expression references to the parameters via the CEL `params` variable, e.g.
 `params.maxReplicas`.

-`spec.match` specifies what resources this policy is designed to validate.
+`spec.matchConstraints` specifies what resources this policy is designed to validate.
 This also guides type-checking, see the "Informational type checking" section for details.

+`denyReason` assigns a status code the result of this policy if it evaluates to deny.

 The `spec.validations` fields contain CEL expressions.
 If an expression evaluates to false, the validation check is enforced (the below `PolicyBinding`